Rangers rally past Canadiens 5-2 for 5th straight win - WHIZ News

 New York cut it to 2-1 at 18:34 of the second when Di Giuseppe skated hard to the net and deflected Fox’s pass past Price for his first goal of the season.
 The Rangers then scored four times in the third, including twice in a 1:15 span to take the lead.

 After being denied by Price on a one-timer seven minutes in, Zibanejad tied it with his 30th goal of the season on a wrist shot blocker side from the right faceoff dot at 11:06.
-Zibanejad scored in his sixth straight game and extended his point streak to nine.
+Zibanejad scored in his sixth straight game, tied for the longest streak in the NHL this season, and extended his point streak to nine.

 Fox gave the Rangers a 3-2 lead 1:15 later when his shot from the blue line found its way through traffic and beat Price through the legs.